harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/examples.md

 <div class="callout callout-warning" role="alert">
     <b>Note that this only works when using k6 locally</b><br>
     The <code>console.log()</code> family of APIs are currently only useful when running k6 locally.
-    When running k6 tests with Load Impact Cloud Execution the logs will be discarded.
+    When running k6 tests with LoadImpact Cloud Execution the logs will be discarded.
 </div>

 {% include 4.0/scripting-examples/http-cookies-log-all-in-resp.md %}